ELITE FITNESS

 And guess what?

-Once you know where you are starting.
-Be at peace with it because it doesn’t mean you have to stay there for long.
+Because it doesn't mean you have to stay there for long.

 #4: Focus on Constant Improvement

-Focus on improvement even if it’s gradual.
+Even if it’s gradual.

 Even if you are no longer an athlete.